AdobeDocs/experience-platform.en/help/destinations/ui/export-arrays-calculated-fields.md

 >
 >* The functionality to export arrays through calculated fields is generally available.

-Learn how to export arrays through calculated fields from Real-Time CDP in flat schema files to [cloud storage destinations](/help/destinations/catalog/cloud-storage/overview.md).
+Learn how to export arrays through calculated fields from Real-Time CDP to [cloud storage destinations](/help/destinations/catalog/cloud-storage/overview.md) as strings.
 Read this document to understand the use cases enabled by this functionality.

 Get extensive information about calculated fields - what these are and why they matter.
 Read the pages linked below for an introduction to calculated fields in Data Prep and more information about all the available functions: